joy4563/Entergalactic_Mars_Explorer/README.md

     npx vite

-That is all you need to do to emmerse yourself into the martian environment.
+That is all you need to do to emmers yourself into the martian environment.

 ## Api List<a name = "api"></a>
 ### For Rover Images